-Infomation for Black Studies Majors
+Information for Black Studies Majors

 The major in Black Studies consists of eight courses: three core courses, three distribution courses, and two electives.
 The three core courses are Black Studies 111 (normally taken by the end of the sophomore year), Black Studies 200 (normally taken in the sophomore year), and Black Studies 300 (normally taken in the sophomore year) but before the final semester of the senior year.
-The three course distribution consists of one course in three of four geographic areas: Africa; the United States; Latin America and the Caribbean; and Africa and its Diaspora.
-The student may choose the two electives from the Department’s offerings, from cross-listed courses, or from other courses at the Five Colleges.
+The three distribution courses consist of one course in three of four geographic areas: Africa; the United States; Latin America and the Caribbean; and Africa and its Diaspora.
+The student may choose the two electives from the department’s offerings, from cross-listed courses, or from other courses at the Five Colleges.
 Majors fulfill the department's comprehensive requirement by successfully completing Black Studies 300.

 Key for required core and distribution requirements for the major: R (Required); A (Africa); US (United States); CLA (Caribbean/Latin America); D (Africa and its Diaspora).

-- Demonstrate broad familiarity with several regions in Africa, and the African Diaspora;
+- demonstrate broad familiarity with several regions in Africa, and the African Diaspora;

-- Recognize and utilize the elements of sound argument in their reading and writing;
+- recognize and utilize the elements of sound argument in their reading and writing;

-- Focus their work within the major on a particular field or a specific research question;
+- focus their work within the major on a particular field or a specific research question;

-- Prepare and complete an extended research project.
+- prepare and complete an extended research project.

 Departmental Honors Program